Class Schedules

 Midnight is the New 8 AM

-As Diverse Issues in Higher Education reports, colleges across the country have experienced record enrollment rates for both new and returning students.
-As the economy forces many workers to retrain their skills, many community colleges find themselves nearly bursting at the seams.
+Diverse Issues in Higher Education reports that colleges across the country have experienced record enrollment rates for both new and returning students.
+As the economy forces many workers to retrain their skills, many community colleges nearly burst at the seams.

-Coping with such pressures, Bunker Hill Community College, located in Boston, is setting a new example for college reform.
+Coping with such pressures, Bunker Hill Community College in Boston sets a new example for college reform.
 Bunker Hill is the first college in the country to open its doors for midnight courses.
-According to reports, Bunker Hill has begun, “Offering two classes on the graveyard shift in a move to accommodate an unprecedented boost in enrollment attributed to the struggling economy as people look to augment their job skills without having to pay the tuition costs of more expensive schools.”
+According to reports, Bunker Hill has begun “Offering two classes on the graveyard shift to accommodate an unprecedented boost in enrollment attributed to the struggling economy as people look to augment their job skills without paying the tuition costs of more expensive schools.”

-These new midnight options were supported by many faculty leaders, as well as students, who argued that the modern student has too many responsibilities to fit into the traditional community college class
+These new midnight options were supported by many faculty leaders and students, who argued that the modern student has too many responsibilities to fit into traditional community

 . . .read more